iifl-logo

 • Prospects of steel industry are strongly co-related to economic cycles.
 Demand for steel is sensitive to trends of particular industries, viz. automotive, construction, infrastructure, and consumer durables, which are the key consumers of steel products.
 These key user industries in turn depend on various macroeconomic factors, such as consumer confidence, employment rates, interest rates and inflation rates, etc. in the economies in which they sell their products.

-• The steel Industry is highly polluting and likely to be subjected to stringent environmental regulations at any point of time.
+• The steel Industry is likely to be subjected to stringent environmental regulations at any point of time.

 INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY:

 The Company has robust internal control system and procedures compatible with size and operations.
 The company has well defined internal control system and policies.
-The Internal Audit of the Company is done by internal auditor firm that includes professionally qualified accountants, engineers and IT experienced executives.
+The Internal Audit of the Company is done by internal auditor who is professionally qualified accountants and internal control system is monitored by IT executives.
 Some elements of the Companys internal control system:

 • Preparation and supervision of annual budgets for all operating and service functions